Weesam01/Module-4-Challenge/README.md

 we will conduct Quantitative Analysis between the data files and S&P TSX 60

 # Risk Analysis
-We will then Perform Risk analysis for set data and box plot for each data, calculate the standard deviation for each portfolio, determine which portfolios are riskier than the S&P TSX 60, and lastly calculate the Annualized Standard Deviation
+We will then Perform Risk analysis for set data and box plot for each data.
+Calculate the standard deviation for each portfolio.
+Determine which portfolios are riskier than the S&P TSX 60.
+And lastly calculate the Annualized Standard Deviation.

 # Rolling Statistics
 We will then Perform Rolling Statistics,